muhammad-adil86/Data-Analytics-Portfolio-Projects/Python/Amazon Web Scraper/README.md

 This is an introductory project on web scraping and how to automate the price monitoring of any product on Amazon or any other e-commerce website to take advantage of holiday sales.

 ## Libraries Used
-The project uses several libraries including: pandas, numpy, seaborn, matplotlib, and figure.

-## Data Cleaning

-The following libraries are imported in the project:
+The following libraries were imported in the project:

 - **beautifulsoup4** to parse the HTML content
 - **requests** to request web page